bigrobsf/websocket-chat/README.md

 };
 ```

 And we’re done!
 At least for now.
-Spend a few minutes test driving your work.
+Spend a few minutes test driving your work (if something isn't working, there's a code check at the bottom of this section before part 3).

 Start your server at the command line by typing `nodemon server.js` from within your project directory.
 Next, open the **index.html** file in two different browser windows or even two different browsers and send messages between them.